 The overture to The Magic Flute is one of the supreme orchestral works of the 18th century.
-Experience this gleeful piece performed by eight hands on four grand pianos in a concert that salutes the keyboard compositions of Mozart.
+Experience this gleeful piece performed on two grand pianos in a concert that salutes the keyboard compositions of Mozart.

 His Fantasia in F minor is appropriately named for a piece which is even more fantastic than the machine for which it was created.
 The Sonata for Piano Four-Hands in D uses just one piano while the Sonata for Two Pianos in D is one of his few compositions written for two pianos.
-The Centre’s collection of grand pianos will be on full display in a morning of Mozart keyboard magic.
+Don’t miss this morning of Mozart keyboard magic.

-MOZART Overture The Magic Flute arr.
-Rösler (8 hands)
+MOZART The Magic Flute for 8 hands arr.
+Rösler

-MOZART/BUSONI Fantasy in F minor K608 (4 hands)
+MOZART Fantasy in F minor K608 for 4 hands arr.
+Busoni

 Timothy Young piano/director